 Here’s how the approach works…

-And as you can see in the chart below, picking the “bridesmaid” hands you the highest return over the long haul…
+As you can see in the chart below, picking the Bridesmaid hands you the highest return over the long haul…

-This bridesmaid strategy has returned an annualized 14.3% over the last 48 years.
-In comparison, the S&P 500 has only returned an annualized 10.6% during the same timeframe.
+This Bridesmaid strategy has returned an annualized 14.3% over the last 49 years.
+The S&P 500 has only returned an annualized 11% during the same timeframe.

 Now, this momentum approach isn’t foolproof…

-For example, real estate finished second in 2019, making it the 2020 bridesmaid.
-Yet real estate finished in sixth place last year.
+For example, small caps finished second in 2020, making it the 2021 Bridesmaid.
+Yet small caps finished in fourth place last year.

-Remember, the long-term results matter most.
-And it’s hard to find active fund managers who beat their benchmarks in the long term.
+But it’s the long-term results that matter most… And it’s hard to find active fund managers who beat their benchmarks in the long term.

-But the bridesmaid strategy has eclipsed the S&P 500’s returns in 31 of the last 48 years – for an impressive 65% win rate.
+In contrast, the Bridesmaid strategy has eclipsed the S&P 500’s returns in 31 of the last 49 years – for an impressive 63% win rate.

-So let’s take a look at what history says is the best bet for 2021…
+With this strategy in mind, let’s take a look at what history says is the best bet for 2022…

-According to 2020’s returns, this year’s bridesmaid is small caps…
+According to last year’s returns, this year’s Bridesmaid is real estate…

 Source: The Leuthold Group

-Since small caps were the silver medalist in 2020, they’re the top choice for 2021.
+Since real estate was the silver medalist in 2021, it’s the top choice for 2022 based on market history.
 It’s that simple.

-If you’d like to get some exposure to small caps, consider an exchange-traded fund (ETF).
+If you’d like to get some exposure to real estate, consider an exchange-traded fund (ETF).

-You can use the Vanguard Small-Cap ETF (VB) or the iShares Russell 2000 ETF (IWM).
-They’re the top two ETFs based on assets in the space.
-And they have ultra-low expense ratios of 0.05% and 0.19%, respectively.
+You can use the Vanguard Real Estate ETF (VNQ).
+It’s the top ETF based on assets in the space.
+And it has an ultra-low expense ratio of 0.12%.
+Plus, it sports a 2.5% yield.

 If you want to really benefit from this strategy, you need to act now.
-This is an annual rebalancing strategy.
-And we’re about two weeks into the year.
+This is an annual rebalancing strategy, and we’re a few weeks into the year.

-So if you want to implement the bridesmaid strategy, take a small position today and hold it through the end of 2021.
-And be sure to keep this bridesmaid strategy in mind when you’re rebalancing your portfolio at the beginning of each year.
+So, if you want to get started, take a small position today and hold it through the end of 2022.
+And be sure to keep this Bridesmaid strategy in mind when you’re rebalancing your portfolio at the beginning of each year.

-In tomorrow’s Palm Beach Daily, I’ll show you a contrarian angle on the bridesmaid strategy… a way to beat average market returns by nearly 3% per year – year in and year out.
+In tomorrow’s Daily, I’ll show you a contrarian angle on the Bridesmaid strategy… another way to beat the market by an average of 3% per year.

 Analyst, Palm Beach Daily